la-haute-societe/craft-elasticsearch/README.md

 In the Control Panel, go to Settings → Plugins and click the “Install” button for Elasticsearch.

-In the `config`, you can override the following plugin configurations by adding a `elacticsearch.php` file as follow:
+In the `config` folder, you can override the following plugin configurations by adding a `elacticsearch.php` file as follow:
 ```php
 <?php
 return [